miseEnPlace-i/lapr2/docs/SprintC/US02/US02_VaccinationSchedule.md

 	* date,
 	* time.
 * Selected data:
-	* Vaccination Center,
 	* Type of vaccine.

 **Output Data:**

-* List of vaccines,
-* List of vaccination centers,
+* Suggested vaccine type (or the list of all available vaccine types)
 * (In)Success of the operation.

 ### 1.6.
 System Sequence Diagram (SSD)